HRT for Women: Menopause & Bioidentical Hormone Guide

 When estrogen levels decline during perimenopause and menopause, it triggers a cascade of symptoms: hot flashes, night sweats, mood changes, sleep disruption, vaginal dryness, and accelerated bone loss.
 HRT works by restoring estrogen to a functional range, directly addressing the root cause of these symptoms rather than masking them.

 According to the National Institutes of Health (NIH), hormone therapy remains the most effective treatment for vasomotor symptoms (hot flashes and night sweats) and genitourinary syndrome of menopause.
+If you also experience persistent fatigue, a comprehensive evaluation can help identify the root cause.

 Signs You May Need Hormone Replacement Therapy